 These open faced spinach melts count as a tartine as well as a melt.
 Melts and cheese go hand in hand.
 I used Comte or Fontina cheese on this spinach melt.

-How to make a spinach sandwich that rocks:
+How to make a spinach sandwich

 Frozen spinach is the best type of spinach to use for an open faced sandwich.